gonner22/app-telestai/README.md

 ```bash
 docker run --rm -ti  -v "$(realpath .):/app" --privileged -v "/dev/bus/usb:/dev/bus/usb" --user root ghcr.io/gonner22/ledger-app-builder-legacy:latest
 ```
-4.You can choose which device to compile for by setting the BOLOS_SDK environment variable to the following values:
+4. You can choose which device to compile for by setting the BOLOS_SDK environment variable to the following values:

 - Nano S
 ```bash